MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 ## Challenges and Solutions
 I encountered several challenges while coding this song.

-- Setting the Beats: One of the main issues was determining the duration for each note, as the music sheet didn’t specify this.
+- **Setting the Beats**: One of the main issues was determining the duration for each note, as the music sheet didn’t specify this.
 To solve this, I watched performances of the anthem on piano [like this one on YouTube](https://www.youtube.com/watch?v=JBDmWrH3OGI) and gradually figured out the appropriate beats for each note.

-- Playing Multiple Notes Simultaneously: Initially, I was unsure how to play multiple notes at the same time.
+- **Playing Multiple Notes Simultaneously**: Initially, I was unsure how to play multiple notes at the same time.
 To address this, I researched examples on TunePad and learned how to use the chord function to play notes together, allowing me to add depth and harmony to the piece.

 ## Future Improvements